-At a recent Community Lecture Series presentation, social science Assistant Professor Brenda Kauffman spoke of the problems of the Gilded Age, a time when government corruption was rampant, populations were booming, and infrastructures were weak.
+At a Community Lecture Series presentation, social science Assistant Professor Brenda Kauffman spoke of the problems of the Gilded Age, a time when government corruption was rampant, populations were booming, and infrastructures were weak.
 So she knows a thing or two about problems.
 And luckily for Flagler’s incoming freshmen and transfer students, she also knows about solutions.

 Kauffman is a participant in Flagler’s new First Year Experience program, in which she helps first-year students maneuver the transition from high schools or other colleges.
 “I’m here to make sure they don’t feel lost,” she said.
 “To help them see that the path is laid out, and we can help them follow it.”